kucrut/bedrock/README.md

 * `WP_HOME`
 * `WP_SITEURL`

-#### Don't want it?

-You will lose the separation between config and code and potentially put secure credentials at risk.

-* Remove `dotenv` from `composer.json` requires
-* Remove `.env.example` file from root
-* Remove `require_once('vendor/autoload.php');` from `wp-config.php`
-* Replace all `getenv` calls with whatever method you want to set those values

 ### Composer

 [Composer](http://getcomposer.org) is used to manage dependencies.
-WP Base considers any 3rd party library as a dependency including WordPress itself and any plugins.
+WP Stack considers any 3rd party library as a dependency including WordPress itself and any plugins.

 See these two blogs for more extensive documentation: